TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 * :ref:`fluid-start`
   Next, this book explains the output layer of the extension: the so-called *view*.
-Fluid is explained and several examples are given.
+Fluid is explained, and several examples are given.
 At the end of the chapter, the sample functions are combined and demonstrated within the example extension.

 ..
 Chapter 9, **Internationalization, validation and security**,

 * :ref:`internationalization` deals with advanced topics and tasks.
-This includes the multilingual capabilities of extensions, the validation of data, and the handling of security aspects.
+This includes the multilingual capabilities of extensions, data validation, and the handling of security aspects.

 After the main chapters, several smaller chapters give insight into additional